telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 The table can now describe the entire structure of the grid.
 The field that the column is bound to in the data set is specified in the `data-field` attribute of each `<th>` element.
 Using `data-field` attributes is highly recommended.
 Otherwise the header cell content should meet the [requirements for data field names](/api/javascript/ui/grid#configuration-columns.field).

-Since the layout of the grid is defined by the HTML, it is only necessary to call the `kendoGrid()` function to create a grid.
+Since the layout of the Grid is defined by the HTML, it is only necessary to call the `kendoGrid()` function to create a grid, as shown below.

+###### Example

     $("#grid").kendoGrid();

-At this point, regardless of the way the grid was created, you will have an empty grid.
+At this point, regardless of the way the grid was created, you have an empty grid.

 For more detailed information on how to create a Grid, refer to [the Grid overview article]({% slug overview_kendoui_grid_widget %}).